Tessa-Smith/PhD2024_TasBeetleBiogeography/README.md

 Collaborators: Nicholas Porch, Lynne Forster, Kieren Mitchell.

 All chapters of this thesis are currently unpublished, and so all content to stay with PhD candidate, supervisors, collaborators and thesis assessors until publication.

+Four main file types in this repository:
+- .rmd files with R code
+- .xml files for BEAST settings, produced in BeauTi
+- .csv files with selected R outputs
+- .doc files with maps